apar1012/OpenBook/Basics.md

 * In your report, describe the overall structure of the code and the main variables so that others can quickly find their way into your code.
 * Test every function in your code!
 For every ‘if’ statement in the code, you have two branches to test.

+## Trying out the Basics in another laptop.